 The NYCA Minimum Installed Capacity Requirement is derived from the NYCA Installed Reserve Margin, which is established each year by the NYSRC.
 The NYCA Minimum Installed Capacity Requirement for the Capability Year beginning each May 1 will be established by multiplying the NYCA peak Load forecasted by the ISO by the quantity of one plus the NYCA Installed Reserve Margin.
-The ISO shall translate the NYCA Installed Reserve Margin, and thus the NYCA Minimum Installed Capacity Requirement, into a NYCA Minimum Unforced Capacity Requirement, in accordance with the ISO Procedures.
+The ISO shall translate the NYCA Installed Reserve Margin, and thus the NYCA Minimum Installed Capacity Requirement, into a NYCA Minimum Unforced Capacity Requirement.

 The NYCA Minimum Unforced Capacity Requirement represents a minimum level of Unforced Capacity that must be secured by LSEs in NYCA for each Obligation Procurement Period.
-Under the provisions of this Services Tariff and the ISO Procedures, each

-LSE will be obligated to procure its LSE Unforced Capacity Obligation.
+Under the provisions of this Services Tariff and the ISO Procedures, each LSE will be obligated to procure its LSE Unforced Capacity Obligation.

-The first paragraph of Section 5.11.4 of the Market Services Tariff, LSE Locational Minimum Installed Capacity Requirements, reads as follows:
+The first paragraph of Section 5.11.4 of the Market Services Tariff, LSE

+Locational Minimum Installed Capacity Requirements, reads as follows:

 The ISO will determine the Locational Minimum Installed Capacity Requirements, stated as a percentage of the Locality's forecasted Capability Year peak Load and expressed in Unforced Capacity terms, that shall be uniformly applicable to each LSE serving Load within a Locality.
-In establishing Locational Minimum Installed Capacity Requirements, the ISO will take into account all relevant considerations, including the total NYCA Minimum Installed Capacity Requirement, the NYS Power System transmission Interface Transfer Capability, the Reliability Rules and any other FERC-approved Locational Minimum Installed Capacity Requirements.
+In establishing Locational Minimum Installed Capacity Requirements, the ISO will take into account all relevant considerations, including the total NYCA Minimum Installed Capacity Requirement, the NYS Power System transmission Interface Transfer Capability, the election by the holder of rights to UDRs that can provide Capacity from an External Control Area with a capability year start date that is different from the corresponding ISO Capability Year start date ("dissimilar capability year"), the Reliability Rules and any other FERC-approved Locational Minimum Installed Capacity Requirements.

 III.
-Adoption of the IRM For 2010-2011 Capability Year
+Adoption of the IRM For 2011-2012 Capability Year 2011 IRM Study

-2010 IRM Study

-The 2010 IRM Study was conducted by the NYSRC to determine the statewide IRM necessary to meet NYSRC and NPCC criteria within the NYCA during the period from May 1, 2010 through April 30, 2011.
-Computer runs for the 2010 IRM Study were performed by NYISO staff at the request and under the guidance of the NYSRC.
-The 2010 IRM Study uses a state-of-the art computer model called the General Electric Multi-Area Reliability Simulation Program ("GE-MARS").
+The 2011 IRM Study was conducted by the NYSRC to determine the statewide IRM necessary to meet NYSRC and NPCC criteria within the NYCA during the period from May 1, 2011 through April 30, 2012.
+Computer runs for the 2011 IRM Study were performed by NYISO staff at the request and under the guidance of the NYSRC.
+The 2011 IRM Study uses a state-of-the art computer model called the General Electric Multi-Area Reliability Simulation Program ("GE-MARS").
 The GE-MARS model includes a detailed load, generation and transmission representation of the 11 NYCA zones as well as the four external control areas ("Outside World Areas") interconnected to the NYCA.
 The GE-MARS model calculates the probability of outages of generating units, coupled with a model of daily peak-hour loads, thus determining the number of days per year of expected capacity shortages.
 The resulting measure, termed the "loss-of-load expectation" ("LOLE") index, provides a measure of generation system reliability.
 This technique is commonly used in the electric power industry for determining installed reserve requirements.

-This 2010 IRM Study employs two study methodologies, the Unified and the IRM Anchoring Methodologies.
-These methodologies are discussed in the Study (at 4) under IRM Study Procedures.
+This 2011 IRM Study employs two study methodologies, the Unified and the IRM Anchoring Methodologies.
+These methodologies are discussed in the Study (at 3 and 4) under IRM Study Procedures.
 In addition to calculating NYCA IRM requirement, these methodologies identify corresponding Minimum Locational Capacity Requirements ("MLCRs").
 In its role of setting the appropriate Locational Capacity Requirements ("LCRs"), the NYISO considers the MLCR determined in the IRM Study.

-The 2010 IRM Study uses the NYISO's preliminary peak load forecast for the following summer period based on the most recent actual summer load conditions.
+The 2011 IRM Study uses the NYISO's preliminary peak load forecast for the following summer period based on the most recent actual summer load conditions.
 Use of this forecast allows the NYSRC IRM and NYISO LCR studies to use comparable data.